-A risk is a problem that might arise and affect the project but has not actually done so yet.
-It is management is standard progress tracking reporting and recording of decisions.
+The other type of reporting that is key to project management is standard progress tracking reporting and recording of decisions.
 This is used to assess the progress of the project against the original plan and keep the project team and stakeholders informed of the project status.
 You might use your MSP plan to produce these reports or a template that you have produced for the project.
 The key thing to think about is what information does the audience need and what is the best way of presenting it?